PhD, MPhil, MSt (Res) applications

 All applicants must submit an application for study.
 Application deadlines for receipt of the complete study application (including references) are as follows, according to the applicant's intended funding pathway:

-- 10 December for applicants wishing to be considered for Scottish Graduate School for Arts and Humanities (SGSAH) and Wolfson Foundation funding
+- 1 December for applicants wishing to be considered for Scottish Graduate School for Arts and Humanities (SGSAH)

 If applicants have questions about the status of their study application, they can contact the Postgraduate Administrator by emailing pgeng@st-andrews.ac.uk.

-Applicants for internal scholarships must allow time for referees to respond to the automated reference requests sent out at study application submission point, so we recommend submission by mid-January to allow for completion by 31 January.
+Applicants for internal scholarships must allow time for referees to respond to the automated reference requests sent out at study application submission point, so we recommend submission by early January to allow for completion before the January deadline, and in time for scholarship consideration.
 It is the responsibility of applicants to ensure all references are submitted in a timely manner.
-Where references have not been received by the relevant deadline, applications may be rejected as incomplete.
+Where references have not been received by the relevant deadline, applications may later be rejected as incomplete.

 -